 Engineering First Business Model

 I’ve been around the tech business for 25 years and have noticed that companies that put an MBA guy in charge usually fail (or fire them).
-One might also note that some of the biggest tech companies in the world have been started and lead by engineers, Facebook and Google notably.
+One might also note that some of the biggest tech companies in the world have been started and lead by engineers, Facebook, Google and Apple () notably.

 The VC model